sagarbendale2004/carvel/site/content/ytt/docs/develop/how-to-write-schema.md

   optional_config: null
 ```

-Here, `additional_config` can contain any valid YAML.
+Here, `optional_config` can contain any valid YAML.

 For example: